 The authorization to use reserved space cannot be transferred to another organization or individual without prior written approval from OCM.

-Transferring, loaning, or subleasing a reservation and/or misrepresenting the intended use of the room are serious matters that may result in immediate suspension of a group's eligibility to use classroom facilities.
+Transferring, loaning, or subleasing a reservation and/or misrepresenting the intended use of the room are serious matters that directly violate University Real Estate Office requirements and may result in immediate suspension of a group's eligibility to use classroom facilities.

 Classrooms are provided in "as is" condition for events.
 This means that the installed, unlocked equipment, features, and furniture in the room are available for your event as-is.
 The following items are typically included as part of a classroom reservation: